cepdnaclk/e19-co227-digital-signage-content-management-system/README.md

 ## Welcome to the Future of Public Signage 🌟

-The **Digital Signage CMS** is not just a project; it's a gateway to a transformative realm.
+The **Digital Signage CMS for the IT Center,UOP** is not just a project; it's a gateway to a transformative realm.
 Prepare to embark on a journey that redefines conventional communication and ignites interactive engagement.

 <p align="center">
     <img src="/docs/images/sim.png" alt="Digital Signage Screenshot" width="800">